Hurricanes vs. Panthers: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 2

 Hurricanes Advanced Stats

-- During their past 10 games, the Hurricanes' goals per game average is 0.5 higher than their season-long average.
+- In the past 10 games, the Hurricanes have scored 0.5 more goals per game than their season average.

+- The Hurricanes have allowed the second-fewest goals in NHL play this season, 210 (2.6 per game).

 Panthers Advanced Stats

-- In Florida's past 10 games, it has gone over the total once.
+- In Florida's past 10 games, it has hit the over once.

-- Over their last 10 games, the Panthers and their opponents are averaging 9.2 goals, 0.2 goals lower than their season-long per-game average.
+- Over their past 10 games, the Panthers and their opponents are averaging 9.2 goals, 0.2 goals lower than their season-long per-game average.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.